4.71 from 55 reviews

 Why Quinoa?

-Quinoa has become one of the best known ancient grains.
-It is a complete protein (having all nine essential amino acids) and is rich in fiber, iron and phosphorus.
-It’s easy to find at local grocery stores and is easy to prepare.
-It takes just 20 minutes on the stove!
+Quinoa has become one of the best-known ancient grains.
+It is a complete protein (having all nine essential amino acids) and is rich in fiber, iron, and phosphorus.
+It’s easy to find at local grocery stores and is easy to prepare—it takes just 20 minutes on the stove!

 Why do I have to rinse quinoa?

-However, it’s a good practice to get in the habit of because rinsing quinoa removes the natural coating which often makes the quinoa taste bitter or soapy.
+Boxed quinoa does not have to be rinsed before cooking because it is often pre-rinsed.
+However, it’s a good practice to get into the habit of rinsing quinoa because it removes the natural coating, often making it taste bitter or soapy.
 How do you rinse quinoa?
-You can pour it into a fine mesh strainer or even place it in a colander lined with a coffee filter.
-Rinse water over quinoa and drain.
+You can pour it into a fine mesh strainer or place it in a colander lined with a coffee filter.
+Rinse water over the quinoa and drain.
 Cook as directed.

-Are these gluten free?
+Are these gluten-free?

 What type of muffins do you prefer to eat in the morning?